MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module6/module6.rst

     #.
 SSH (or WebSSH) to ``CICD server (Jenkins, Terraform, Ansible) + Bind``

         #.
-Run this command in order to know the latest Signature Package date ``yum info app-protect-attack-signatures``
+Run this command in order to determine the latest Signature Package date: ``yum info app-protect-attack-signatures``
         #.
-You can notice the vesion date.
-In my case, when I write this lab ``2020.06.30``.
-We will use this date as a Docker tag, but this will be done automatically but the CI/CD pipeline.
+You may notice the version date.
+In my case, when I write this lab ``2020.06.30`` was the most recent version of the signatures package.
+We will use this date as a Docker tag, but this will be done automatically by the CI/CD pipeline.

         .. image:: ../pictures/module6/yum-date.png
            :align: center